-New MCAs which clearly meet or exceed AOPA requirements may be assumed to pose a low risk to surface and groundwater.
-There may be circumstances where, because of the proximity of a shallow aquifer, porous subsurface materials, or surface water systems, an approval officer may require groundwater monitoring and/or an exemption.
-In this case, I determined that an exemption from the water well setback requirements as laid out in AOPA can be granted.
+New MSF/MCA which clearly meet or exceed AOPA requirements may be assumed to pose a low risk to surface and groundwater.
+There may be circumstances where, because of the proximity of a shallow aquifer, porous subsurface materials, or surface water systems an approval officer may require groundwater monitoring for the facility.
+The information on this file supports the assumption that risks to groundwater and surface water are low and monitoring is not required.